rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 Because fragment-1 holds an input error, WC is not in the position to produce an accurate result for fragment-1.
-But, as WC has to choose an option in order to produce a result, and provided that there is no other option, WC can only choose between options 3 and 4.
+But, as WC has to choose an option in order to produce a result, WC can only choose between options 3 and 4.

 So here is the thing: Can WC freely choose an option?
-No, it can't, because both of those will result in different results.
-Although any result is still better than no result at all, being able to freely choose an option would be just as bad: The very same document would end up getting indexed based on someone's personal preference.
+No, it can't, because both of those will yield different results.
+Although any result is still better than no result at all, being able to freely choose an option would be just as
+bad: The very same document would end up getting indexed depending on someone's personal preference.

-The problem with option 4 is, that section "B" will end up having identical content as section "C".
-And because implementations tend to be inefficient if they need to support such redundancy, this aspect alone represents a reason not to choose option 4.
+The problem with option 4 is, that section "B" will end up to have the exact same content as section "C".
+And because implementations tend to be inefficient if they need to deal with such redundancy, this aspect alone represents a reason not to choose option 4.
+(Note that this option would end up producing even more implicit sections for different, but similar fragments - e.g. h1-h6).

-Furthermore, option 4 represents a fragment that is in conflict with "any section always has its own sectioning node".
-That is, there could not be a 1:1 relationship between the set of sectioning nodes and the set of sections.
+Furthermore, option 4 represents a fragment that is in conflict with "a section should always have its own sectioning node".
+That is, there would no longer be a 1:1 relationship between the set of sectioning nodes and the set of sections.

 Note that this can be understood that the existence of sectioning nodes has in general precedence over rank values.
-This should not be too surprising as rank values can not exist without sectioning nodes because rank values can not be specified without a corresponding sectioning node.
+This should not be too surprising as rank values can not be specified without a corresponding sectioning node.
+With that in mind, sectioning nodes may theoretically exist without a rank value.

-Note that HTML 3.2, 4.01, 5.0, 5.1 and 5.2 do not define heading content
+Note that the specifications of HTML 3.2, 4.01, 5.0, 5.1 and 5.2 do not define
-elements to hold absolute rank values.
-They always are introduced as relative values in terms of a "level of importance", or as "higher or lower rank values".
+heading content elements to hold absolute rank values.
+They are always defined as relative values in terms of a "level of importance", or as "higher or lower rank values".
 That is, rank values were at no point defined to be absolute, but always as relative to one another.

 Unless there is irrefutable proof that option 3 will yield invalid results if additional aspects are taken into account, then option 3 is what WC must choose.
-That is, because option 4 would result in reinterpreting existing content.
+In addition to that, option 3 represents the common practice to generate a listing for such fragments.
+Consequently, option 4 would result in reinterpreting existing content.

 ### Summary: fragment-1/toc-1

 Obviously, WC needs to produce a result.
 It can not reject a document just because it has input errors (i.e. is non-conformant).
 WC can therefore only produce a best-effort result.

 Furthermore, WC can not freely choose which result it has to return.
 Different implementations would otherwise end up producing different results for the same document.
-That is, there must be an agreement on what the result of such a fragment has to be.
+That is, there must be an agreement on what the result for such a fragment has to be.

 For historical reasons, and until proven otherwise, toc-1 is what WC must return in case of fragment-1.
 The point however is to not forget that